 ‘They were looking intently up into the skies as he was going, when suddenly two men dressed in white’ - that's angels - ‘stood beside them.
 “Men of Galilee,” they said, “why do you stand here looking into the sky ?
 This same Jesus, who has been taken from you into heaven, will come back in the same way you have seen him go into heaven.’Acts 1:10-11, NIV

 The ascension is a very definitive moment.
 It's described very specifically at the beginning of the book of Acts.
-It's the very last event in the life of Jesus.
-It's the very last event that we will study in our story but Jesus sees the significance of it here - if he doesn't go away, the Advocate will not be sent.
+It is the very last event in the life of Jesus, the very last event that we will study in our story but Jesus sees the significance of it here - if he doesn't go away, the Advocate will not be sent.
 Jesus needs to go away before the Spirit is sent by the Father and the Son to the disciples.
 The ascension is needed.
 The Spirit will be sent by Jesus from the Father, as is stated very clearly in the book of Acts.
-We looked at this verse before, but I'll just repeat it once again, from Acts 2: 33
+We looked at this verse before, but I will just repeat it once again, from Acts 2: 33

 ‘Exalted to the right hand of God, he has received from the Father the promised Holy Spirit and has poured out what you now see and hear.’Acts 2:33, NIV

-It's tremendously important to get into the minds of the disciples the fact that Jesus going from them, is not the end of the world.
-It's not the end of the story.
-It's not a catastrophe.
-He's educating them at this point, hoping to encourage them.
+It is tremendously important to get into the minds of the disciples the fact that Jesus going from them, is not the end of the world.
+It is not the end of the story.
+It is not a catastrophe.
+He is educating them at this point, hoping to encourage them.

 Holy Spirit Testifies About Jesus

 Going back to the first verse of our passage, a very important verse - Chapter 15: 26, ‘He will testify about me’ speaking of the Holy Spirit.
 The Holy Spirit will testify about me.
 Here is one of the primary characteristics of the Holy Spirit of God.
 Remember, we described two episodes ago, very clearly, the fact that the Holy Spirit is a person not a force, not to be seen as impersonal, not to be seen as a physical power like electricity.
-He is a person; he is God in person, working through human beings, living in those people who are believers, and empowering them to live a supernatural life, and revealing to them things about Jesus, testifying about Jesus, both his past, his earthly life, and what he's doing in the present through the Church, and what he will do in the future.
+He is a person; he is God in person, working through human beings, living in those people who are believers, and empowering them to live a supernatural life, and revealing to them things about Jesus, testifying about Jesus, both his past -his earthly life - and what he is doing in the present through the Church, and what he will do in the future.

 John 16: 8 - 11 turns our attention to the work of the Holy Spirit in unbelievers.
-This a very important passage; it's a different focus,
+This a very important passage; it is a different focus,

 ‘When he comes, he will prove the world to be in the wrong;about sin, righteousness and judgement: about sin, because people do not believe in me; about righteousness, because I'm going to the Father where you can see me no longer, and about judgement, because the prince of this world now stands condemned.’John 16:8-11, NIV

 The Holy Spirit is going to prove unbelievers to be in the wrong.
 What does this actually mean?
-It's very likely that the primary meaning of this is that the Holy Spirit is going to work in many unbelievers in such a way as to convince them that they need to change their mind about Jesus.
+It is very likely that the primary meaning of this is that the Holy Spirit is going to work in many unbelievers in such a way as to convince them that they need to change their mind about Jesus.
 In other words, this is probably a reference to the conversion or salvation process by which people fundamentally change their minds - change their mind about sin, the significance of sin.
-The Holy Spirit makes people very aware that we are sinners.
-In other words, we've done wrong things, thought wrong things in our lives, we have guilt all over us, or within us - shame.
+The Holy Spirit makes us very aware that we are sinners.
+In other words, we have done wrong things, thought wrong things in our lives, and we have guilt all over us, or within us - shame.
 The Holy Spirit is the one who convinces us fundamentally that there is a real need to deal with things that are wrong in our lives.
-That's the work of the Holy Spirit; no-one else can do that.
+That is the work of the Holy Spirit; no-one else can do that.
 The Holy Spirit will convince people about righteousness.
 Righteousness here is a reference to the Gospel and God's right way of dealing with humanity, and how he puts humanity right with him.
 The Holy Spirit will convince people about their need of change, and the reality of sin.
-He'll convince people about the way of change - the way of righteousness.
-He'll also convince people about judgment - that without salvation, we stand to be judged.
+He will convince people about the way of change - the way of righteousness.
+He will also convince people about judgment - that without salvation, we stand to be judged.
 This is almost certainly a reference to the power of the Holy Spirit to change people's way of thinking fundamentally, and to bring a conversion or salvation process.

-You may have experienced that, and you may recognise that something's happened in your life that's brought a fundamental transformation - it happened to me at about the age of 15 - such a radical awareness of these truths came home to me over a period of a few months that changed my life forever.
-Maybe this hasn't happened to you yet, or maybe you're going through the process as you're listening to this, because you're enquiring about Jesus and you're feeling that power working within you.
+You may have experienced that, and you may recognise that something has happened in your life that has brought a fundamental transformation - it happened to me at about the age of 15 - such a radical awareness of these truths came home to me over a period of a few months that changed my life forever.
+Maybe this hasn't happened to you yet, or maybe you are going through the process as you are listening to this, because you are enquiring about Jesus and you are feeling that power working within you.
 Can I interpret this for you?
 This is the work of the Holy Spirit revealing your urgent need of salvation, the clear way of salvation through Jesus Christ, and the need to avoid God's judgement.
-You can carry along that path and find salvation, through trusting in Christ, turning away from the things that you've done wrong - John 16: 13;
+You can carry along that path and find salvation, through trusting in Christ, turning away from the things that you have done wrong - John 16: 13;

 ‘But when he, the Spirit of truth, comes, he will guide you into all truth.
 He will not speak on his own; he will speak only what he hears and he will tell you what is yet to come.’John 16:13, NIV

-This is amazing, bearing in mind this reference to the work of the Holy Spirit is specifically applied to the Apostles, the eleven disciples here - there'll be twelve again very shortly as Judas commits suicide, and another man called Matthias joins the group.
+This is amazing, bearing in mind this reference to the work of the Holy Spirit is specifically applied to the Apostles, the eleven disciples here - there will be twelve again very shortly as Judas commits suicide, and another man called Matthias joins the group.
 The Twelve are going to have a unique authority, a unique revelation, which is absolutely remarkable.
 He'll guide you into all the truth.
-We've already seen in John 14 some of the incredible work of the Holy Spirit, including bringing to their memory all the things that Jesus had said.
-He's going to lead them into all truth, so they're going to have enough revelation, or insight, to understand and remember all of the life of Jesus and his teaching, and also everything that God is doing through building the Church, so as they write and teach - they write letters, and teach in the Early Church - the Apostles are going to be granted incredible insight and clarity and truthfulness because the Holy Spirit is going to be inspiring them in a unique way.
-This verse also implies the authority to write the books which now become scriptural books for us, including the Gospels written by apostles or their authorised representatives.
+We have already seen in John 14 some of the incredible work of the Holy Spirit, including bringing to their memory all the things that Jesus had said.
+He is going to lead them into all truth, so they are going to have enough revelation, or insight, to understand and remember all of the life of Jesus and his teaching, and also everything that God is doing through building the Church, so that they can write and teach - they write letters, and teach in the Early Church - the Apostles are going to be granted incredible insight and clarity and truthfulness because the Holy Spirit is going to be inspiring them in a unique way.
+This verse also implies the authority to write the books which now become scriptural books for us, including the Gospels written by Apostles or their authorised representatives.